HomeInvertebratesBrittle Star

 Ophiuroidea

-Brittle stars, also called serpent stars or ophiuroids, are members of the class Ophiuroidea, the most abundant of all echinoderm groups.
-They are most closely related to starfish or sea stars of the class Asteroidea, with which they share a number of features.
-For instance, most brittle stars have five long whip-like arms similar to starfish for crawling.
+Brittle stars, also known as serpent stars or ophiuroids, belong to Ophiuroidea, the most species-rich class of echinoderms, with around 2,000 known species.
+They are most closely related to starfish (class Asteroidea) and, like them, have five long, whip-like arms used for crawling.
 However, brittle stars differ in having a clearly defined central disk.

-These animals are named for their ability to voluntarily shed their arms (making them appear brittle) when threatened by predators.
+These animals can voluntarily shed their arms as a defensive strategy when threatened by predators, a trait that gives them their name.
 Unlike starfish, which crawl using their tube feet, brittle stars move by rapidly wriggling their arms in a snake-like motion.

 Description